linux-system-roles/logging/README.md

 ```

 Deploying `basics input` reading logs from systemd journal and `files output` to write to the individually configured local files.
+This also shows how to specify ownership/permission for log files/directories created by the logger.

 ```yaml
 ---